Legal Advice for Compensation Insurance Claims & TPD Payouts

 Shaking hands after a successful personal injury claim

 A successful personal injury claim relies on evidence.
-To win, you must:
+To make a claim, you must first:

 • Show that the negligence of the other party caused your injury